Gnudi

-Gnudi (/it/), also known as malfatti, are gnocchi-like dumplings made with ricotta cheese and semolina instead of potato flour.
-The result is often a lighter, "pillowy" dish, unlike the often denser, chewier gnocchi.
-Gnudi is the Tuscan word for 'naked' (in standard Italian nudi), the idea being that these "pillowy" balls of ricotta and spinach (sometimes without spinach) are "nude ravioli", consisting of just the tasty filling without the pasta shell.
+Gnudi (/it/), also known as malfatti, are gnocchi-like dumplings made with ricotta cheese and semolina.
+While described as similar to gnocchi, gnocchi are generally made with potatoes, while gnudi are made with cheese.
+Gnudi is the Tuscan word for 'naked' (in standard Italian nudi), the idea being that these "pillowy" balls of ricotta and spinach (sometimes without spinach) are "nude ravioli", consisting of just the filling without the pasta shell.

-By tradition, in Tuscany these dumplings are served with burnt butter and sage sauce, sprinkled with Parmesan or pecorino toscano cheese.
+In Tuscany, it is understood that tradition dictates the dumplings are served with butter and sage, sprinkled with Parmesan or pecorino toscano cheese.